autowarefoundation/autoware/ros/src/computing/perception/detection/packages/lidar_tracker/nodes/imm_ukf_pda_tracker/README.md

 ### Requirements
 * `eucledian_cluster` node.
 * `ray_ground_filter` node.
 * `/tf` topic.
-Below video is from Suginami data: (`autoware-20180205150908.bag`).
-You can download from ROSBAG STORE for free.
+Below video is from Suginami data which contais /tf topic: (`autoware-20180205150908.bag`).
+You can download it from ROSBAG STORE for free.
 Otherwise, you need to do localization with a map to produce /tf topic from `velodyne` to `world`.
 * `wayarea` info from vectormap if is possible.

 ### Parameters